Chr4st/Integrals/README.md

 # Integral Prediction Engine

-Technical deep-dive into LeanLab's ML-powered symbolic integral solver.
+Technical deep-dive into a ML-powered symbolic integral solver.

 ## What It Does